yoprst/backup/v4/storage-s3/index.md

 Each file uploaded using Multipart Uploading can consist of up to 10,000 chunks.
 If the file being uploaded is too large to be divided into 10,000 chunks at the configured `chunk_size`, the `chunk_size` will be automatically adjusted and a warning will be logged.
-To enforce your desired `chunk_size`, you should use the [Splitter][splitter].
+To enforce your desired `chunk_size`.

 For example, with the default `chunk_size` of 5 MiB, the maximum file size would be 5 MiB * 10,000 (52,428,800,000 -
 or ~48.5 GiB).
 If your final backup package might be larger than this, you should configure the Splitter to